h-i-sutton/h-i-sutton.github.io/_posts/2022-09-29-4th-Leak-in-NordStream-Attack.md

 ![Amfitrite](/images/Nordstream-Swedish-Coast-Guard-ship.jpg)
 *Serien class coast guard ship Triton (KBV 002), sister ship of Amfitrite.
 These vessels serve both in environmental protection and surveillance roles.
 Photo Kustbevakningen*

+## Who Done It?

-##Who Done It?The attacks are likely to be the material of conspiracy theories forever.
+The attacks are likely to be the material of conspiracy theories forever.
 The allure of these theories will no doubt keep them popular despite their lack of credibility.

 The strong suspicion is that Russia themselves are the most likely actor.